Skip to main content

 Immediate steps:

 • Avoid peak hours.
 Most Californians are on a time-of-use (TOU) rate, which means electricity costs more during peak hours (typically 4-9 p.m.).
+If possible, avoid using major appliances like laundry machines, heaters, or EV chargers during these times.

 • See if you qualify for CARE or FERA.
 These statewide programs provide monthly bill discounts to income-qualified customers, regardless of whether you’re an Ava customer or not.